tonofshell/r-crash-course/presentation.md

 ## Trying a Tibble | Takeaways
 - Oftentimes there are many ways to do the same thing
 - There are __*MANY*__ different packages and functions to make your life easier
-  - To learn more about a function, package, or included dataset, search for it in the `Help` tab or, if you know the name, use the `?` function (e.g. `?iris`)
+  - To learn more about a function, package, or included data-set, search for it in the `Help` tab or, if you know the name, use the `?` function (e.g. `?iris`)
-- The `iris` dataset contains a special kind of vector for the species variable - called a factor
+- The `iris` data-set contains a special kind of vector for the species variable - called a factor
   - This is essentially a categorical variable
   - Factors have levels (categories) which each have a label assigned to them
   - Can be unordered (as in the case of species) or ordered (as in the case of a Likert scale)